Henkjan1110/intro-programming-website/data/week6/1-objects-within-objects.md

 }
 ```

-Creating playlists is easy with the help of the class above.
+Creating a playlist is easy with the help of the class above.

 ```java
 Playlist list = new Playlist();